College-Level Examination Program?

 Visit http://clep.collegeboard.org/ for exam info and to purchase study guides.

 I WANT TO TAKE A CLEP EXAM-WHAT DO I DO NOW?

-Visit the office of Testing and Assessment Services or call 405-682-7531 for information on how to register for an examination.
+Review the information below.
+If you have additional questions please visit Testing and Assessment Services or call 405-682-7531.
 For more information on the content and format of any of the CLEP exams, please visit http://www.collegeboard.com/clep.